 - Create Meta Business Account - Visit business.facebook.com and create a business account

-- Set Up WhatsApp Business - Navigate to developers.facebook.com, create an app, and add WhatsApp product
+- Set Up WhatsApp Business - Go to developers.facebook.com, create an app, and add the WhatsApp product

 - Get Access Token - Generate a permanent access token from the app dashboard

-- Verify Business - Complete business verification for production use
+- Verify Business - Complete business verification before going live

 Sending Messages via Cloud API